JustinLove/hodgepodge/README.md

 # HodgePodge

-Manages adding units to the build bar.
+Support framework for server mods which manages adding units to the build bar

 Three great beasts bar the way to composable server mods: